Cluster categories and rational curves: Ginzburg algebras

 The definition of Ginzburg algebra is not homotopically invariant.
 It is important to know when a bimodule 3CY dg algebra admits a model given by a Ginzburg algebra.
 The following theorem is due to Van den Bergh.

 \begin{theorem}\cite[Theorem 10.2.2]{VdB15} Let $k$ be a field and $l$ be a finite dimensional commutative separable $k$-algebra.
 Assume that $\Ga$ is a pseudo-compact dg $l$-algebra in $\PCAlgc(l)$ concentrated in nonpositive degrees.
-Then the following are equivalent \begin{enumerate} \item[$(1)$] $\Ga$ is exact 3CY. \item[$(2)$] $\Ga$ is weakly equivalent to a Ginzburg algebra $\fD(Q,w)$ for some finite quiver $Q$ with $w$ contains only cubic terms and higher. \end{enumerate} \end{theorem} For a Ginzburg algebra $\Ga:=\fD(Q,w)$, there is a canonical class $\xi$ in $\HC_2(\Ga,\Ga)$ represented by $\sum_i t_i$.
-Its image under the Connes map $B\xi$ is the class in $\HoH_3(\Ga,\Ga)$ representing the 3CY structure.
-On the other hand, the following result of Van den Bergh provides a lot of examples of dg algebras whose 3CY structures can be lifted to exact ones.
+Then the following are equivalent \begin{enumerate} \item[$(1)$] $\Ga$ is exact 3CY. \item[$(2)$] $\Ga$ is weakly equivalent to a Ginzburg algebra $\fD(Q,w)$ for some finite quiver $Q$ with $w$ contains only cubic terms and higher. \end{enumerate} \end{theorem} The following result of Van den Bergh provides a lot of examples of dg algebras whose 3CY structures can be lifted to exact ones.

 \begin{theorem}\cite[Corollary 9.3]{VdB15} Assume that $k$ has characteristic zero and let $\Ga$ be a pseudo-compact dg algebra in $\PCAlgc(l)$ concentrated in degree zero.
 Then $\Ga$ is bimodule dCY if and only if it is exact dCY. \end{theorem} By putting the above two theorems together, we see that if $\Ga$ is a pseudo-compact dg $l$-algebra in $\PCAlgc(l)$ concentrated in degree zero that is bimodule 3CY then it is quasi-isomorphic to a Ginzburg algebra $\fD(Q,w)$ for some finite quiver $Q$ and potential $w$.